eddydong/eddydong.github.io/index.md

 ## SOLAR SIMULATION FOR MY SON, MARS

-This is your spaceship.
+Floating in the solitude of the deep darkness of the universe, this is your super spaceship.
 Use arrow key Up/Down for speed up/down, left/right for steering.
 "A"/"Z" to zoom in/out, "Q"/"W" to accelerate/decelerate in time.
 [Transport me to that Spaceship!](https://eddydong.github.io/solar)

 ![img](img/solar/1.png)